I often get asked when and how I started to draw on shoes, and where the name WildBunnyArts came from.

-Back at that time in my life I began to be aware that I was being stalked.
+Back at the time that I started to paint shoes, I began to be aware that I was being stalked.
 Things had been happening that I couldn’t understand but what I did not know was that my son’s father was stalking me.
 We were going through the family court system at the time and when the court was presented with the evidence that he was stalking me, they gave him the go-ahead to continue, saying that because of the ongoing proceedings, it was “research”.
-The police thought differently though and after several breaches of a restraining order he went to prison, for a very short spell.
+The police thought differently though and after several breaches of a restraining order he went to prison.

-In 2015 I was working as a blogger and sometime web designer but because of the stalking I closed down that business and would have been out of work had I not painted a few pairs of shoes as a thank you gift to some amazing people who helped me get through the family court and stalking traumas and get myself and my son to safety.
-The amazing Dawn from thinkitchangeit.com (p.s. she also cured me of my bird phobia) had some friends who had seen my work and they wanted pairs too.
-She encouraged me to set up an Etsy shop and the rest of the year became busy , particularly around the Christmas period.
+In 2015 I was working as a blogger and web designer but because of the stalking I closed down that business.
+I would have been out of work but I had painted a few pairs of shoes as an unique thank you gift to some amazing people.
+The amazing Dawn from thinkitchangeit.com had provided me with therapy to help me process the family court and stalking (p.s. she also cured me of my bird phobia).
+Some of her friends loved my work and they wanted to buy hand painted Converse too.
+She encouraged me to set up an Etsy shop selling custom Vans and Converse, painted Dr Martens and Nikes, and the rest is history.